Big-Brother-Pikachu/Paper-Contributions-Analysis/papers/Less_is_More:_CLIPBERT_for_Video-and-Language_Learning_via_Sparse_Sampling.md

 1. They proposed a new framework for video-and-language learning called ClipBERT, which enables end-to-end learning from video frame pixels and raw text tokens, instead of from offline-extracted single-modality features.
 They proposed to use sparse sampling strategy to reduce the resulting increased computation cost.
 2. Experiment results show that this framework can achieve state-of-the-art performance on text-to-video retrieval task and video question answering task on several video-and-language datasets **of different video length ranges**.
-3. Meticulous studies are conducted to analyze the impact of different components in the framework on efficiency and effectiveness. **They demonstrate that sparse sampling strategy and image-text pre-training benefit video-text tasks.**
+3. Meticulous studies are conducted to analyze the impact of different components in the framework on efficiency and effectiveness. **They demonstrate that sparse sampling, end-to-end training and image-text pre-training benefit video-text tasks.**